-I didn’t know what to after graduation.
-I had already surprised my parents that despite my degree in Communications, Advertising, and PR, I had substituted most of my core classes for Photography-oriented classes and didn’t actually know enough about advertising or PR to get a job in that field.
+I didn’t know what to do after graduation.
+I had already surprised my parents that despite my degree in Communications, Advertising, and PR, I had substituted most of my core classes for Photography classes and didn’t actually know enough about advertising or PR to get a job in that field.
 I saw two options— move to Prague to teach English or take pictures.
 I did both—and loved it.
-While there, I got married and we settled in the South Hills of Pittsburgh.
-After my third child was born, however, I decided I was done waiting for the “perfect time,” and worked hard to turn my side hustle into a full time career.
+While there, I got married in Olomouc, we took a five-week road trip around Europe and then settled in the South Hills of Pittsburgh.
+Soon after we arrived in the US, I began teaching English to immigrants and international in downtown Pittsburgh.
+We kept busy with our children, and continued to travel!
+After our third child was born, however, I decided I was done waiting for the “perfect time,” and worked hard to turn my Photography side hustle into a full time career.

-By 2016, I was running a business, teaching English in Pittsburgh and raising three kids by myself as my husband was on a short-term assignment in Germany.
-One day I walked into my boss’s office at the school where I was teaching, not quite sure where the conversation would lead and heard myself saying, “I can’t do this anymore.”
+Three years later, in 2016, I was running a growing business, teaching English in Pittsburgh and raising three kids by myself, as my husband took a short-term work assignment in Germany.
+One day I walked into my boss’s office at the school, where I was teaching, not quite sure where the conversation would lead and in that moment I heard myself saying, “I can’t do this anymore.”
 She shockingly asked, “Laura, are you quitting?”
 I resolutely answered, “Yes, I am.”
 I remember leaving the office in utter shock before ultimately realizing—this is what following my lifelong dream feels like.

 From Artsy Dreamer to Successful Photographer

-Looking back on that stretch of time between my initial exposure to photography, those beautiful, adventure filled yellow magazines, and the moment I finally went full time, I see the reason why my “detour” was necessary.
+Looking back on that stretch of time between my initial exposure to photography as a child, those beautiful, adventure filled yellow magazines, and the moment I finally went full time, I see the reason why my “detour” was necessary.
 I never had any female business-leader role models.
 During my childhood, photographers were middle-aged men with a dark studio and extensive prop closet.
 I wasn’t sure how to transform from artsy dreamer into a successful female photographer.
-But, I wouldn’t change my story and it’s twists and turns.
+Reflecting back, I wouldn’t change my story and it’s twists and turns.
 There were lessons that I learned along the way that allowed me to become the photographer I am today.

 Not a Moment Wasted

-As a traveler, I began to see.
+As a traveler, my eyes began to open.
 I noticed that what makes us different makes us beautiful.
 Even though our stories are unique, we share a similar human experience.
 As a teacher, I was able to find my voice.
 As a child, I was bullied for my shyness and could barely stand up in front of a class to deliver a presentation.
 And as a mother, I’ve learned to love unconditionally.
 I value being flexible and finding joy in the simple moments.